 You forget not everyone knows what you know.
 You lose sight of what and how non-experts think.

 That can close you off to different ways of thinking.
-You’re committed to think a certain way because of the time spent gathering the knowledge.
+You’re committed to thinking a certain way because of the time spent gathering the knowledge.

 This means you’re not open to alternative views.
 You’re not interested in new approaches which change what you know.
 You become set in your ways.